waterlinked/docs/docs/sonar-3d/sonar-3d-15-api.md

 - Decoders should ignore unrecognized messages.
 - Major breaking changes will involve a new protocol identifier.

+Refer to the full protocol specification and `.proto` file shown above for more information.

+## HTTP API

+The Sonar 3D-15 exposes a HTTP API for configuration and inspection of system state.
+The HTTP API is exposed on port 80 and uses paths rooted at `/api/v1/integration/`.
+JSON is used for request and response bodies.
+The HTTP API is documented with a [swagger.json](./sonar-3d-15-api-swagger/swagger.json) file.
+This file can be opened in a compatible viewer such as [this one](https://petstore.swagger.io/?url=https://docs.waterlinked.com/sonar-3d/sonar-3d-15-api/sonar-3d-15-api-swagger/swagger.json).
+Example code using the HTTP API exists on [github](https://github.com/waterlinked/Sonar-3D-15-api-example).

 ---

 **Thank you for using the Water Linked Sonar 3D-15!**
-Refer to the full protocol specification and `.proto` file shown above for more information.